Luis Nunes Vicente: Book

 Luis Nunes Vicente co-authored the book Introduction to Derivative-Free Optimization, MPS-SIAM Series on Optimization, SIAM, Philadelphia, 2009, with Katya Scheinberg and Andrew R. Conn.

 Recognition

 Luis Nunes Vicente was awarded the Lagrange Prize of SIAM (Society for Industrial and Applied Mathematics) and MOS (Mathematical Optimization Society) for the co-authorship of the book Introduction to Derivative-Free Optimization.

 With his Ph.D. dissertation, he received the Ralph Budd Thesis Award from Rice University in 1996 and was one of the three finalists of the 94-96 A. W. Tucker Prize of MOS.

-He is also the winner of the Lagrange Award.
+He gave several plenary and keynote talks at major conferences, including the International Symposium on Mathematical Programming 2018 and the International Conference on Continuous Optimization 2010.

+In 2024, Luis Nunes Vicente was elected a Fellow of SIAM for ground-breaking contributions to derivative-free and bilevel optimization, and exemplary leadership in editorial and organizational service to the SIAM community.